 - You can ask your health care provider for more information on medical assistance in dying.
-They can provide you with the contact information for the Central Coordinating Service and may also provide you with an information package. - Your health care provider is not required to review the information package with you if they do not feel comfortable doing so. - You can also contact the Central Coordinating Service to find a practitioner who is willing to provide information on medical assistance in dying, assess you for eligibility, and if applicable, provide medical assistance in dying.
+They can provide you with the contact information for the Central Coordinating Service and may also provide you with an information package. - Your health care provider is not required to review the information package with you if they do not feel comfortable doing so.
+However, they are required to ensure continuity of your care and will help to connect you to a new practitioner through the Central Coordinating Service. - Anyone, including your health care provider can contact the Central Coordinating Service on your behalf.
+You can also contact the Central Coordinating Service yourself.
+The Central Coordinating Service will answer your questions, provide resources, and find a practitioner who is willing to assess you for eligibility, and if applicable, provide medical assistance in dying.